Summary

 Prerequisite for the trade tax credit

-- It is the income tax due for business Einkommensteuer (income).
+- Income tax due for business income

 The additions include, for example, one-quarter each of the company’s financing costs (interest expenses, pensions and permanent charges).